Which Similarity-Sensitive Entropy (Sentropy)?

+The division by $n$ normalizes $Z_n$ to unit trace (because as in $Z$, the diagonals of $Z_n$ equal 1).
 VS is to this similarity matrix what the von Neumann entropy is to the quantum density matrix.
-Replacing the Shannon term in Eq.~\ref{eq:VS} with a Rényi entropy of order $q$ yields the so‑called ``cousins'' \cite{pasarkar2023cousins} of the Vendi score:
+Replacing the Shannon term in Eq.~\ref{eq:VS} with a Rényi entropy of order $q$ yields the so-called ``cousins'' \cite{pasarkar2023cousins} of the Vendi score:

 $\mathrm{VS}_q$ is a 1-parameter family of scores with $q$ as in $D_q^Z$.